 It only takes one first step

-Our mission is to help those afflicted with substance abuse recover and build stable lives.
+Our mission is to help those afflicted with substance abuse recover and build stable lives with addiction recovery services and sober coaching.
 Our promise – in which our clients have come fervently to believe – is that we will be a trusted, valued partner in their recovery.

 No financial rewards or substantive gifts are offered for patient referrals.